 Patient information

 Between January 1999 and January 2014, 353 patients with portal hypertension and HCC were treated in our center.
 The Institutional Review Board approved the study protocol.
-We reviewed the patients’ medical records and medical images to gather information regarding the underlying etiology, clinical presentation, and severity of cirrhosis, and patients’ age and sex.
+We reviewed the patients’ medical records and medical images to gather information regarding the underlying etiology, clinical presentation, and severity of cirrhosis and patients’ age and sex.
 Patients admitted to our center with HCC presented with ascites, VB, or both.
-No differences were seen in terms of age, sex, underlying etiology, clinical presentation, Child–Pugh score, model for end-stage liver disease (MELD) score and severity of cirrhosis (Table 1).
+No differences were seen in terms of age, sex, underlying etiology, clinical presentation, Child–Pugh score, model for end-stage liver disease (MELD) score, and severity of cirrhosis (Table 1).

 Study design

-This was a retrospective study that compared the clinical efficacy of the combination of TIPS, transarterial chemoembolization (TACE), RFA and palliative treatment in liver cirrhosis complicated with HCC.
-All the patients were diagnosed with liver cirrhosis and portal hypertension by medical history, ultrasound, computed tomography (CT), magnetic resonance imaging (MRI), and gastroscopy.
+This was a retrospective study that compared the clinical efficacy of the combination of TIPS, transarterial chemoembolization (TACE), RFA, and palliative treatment in liver cirrhosis complicated with HCC.
+All the patients were diagnosed with liver cirrhosis and portal hypertension by medical history, ultrasound, computed tomography (CT), magnetic resonance imaging, and gastroscopy.
 HCC was confirmed by imaging, tumor marker, or pathological examination.
 The patients were randomly divided into two groups.
 Group A comprised 217 patients with portal hypertension and HCC who were treated with TIPS plus palliative treatment and RFA.
-Group B comprised a cohort of 136 patients with HCC and portal hypertension who did not undergo TIPS placement, and received palliative treatment and RFA.
+Group B comprised a cohort of 136 patients with HCC and portal hypertension who did not undergo TIPS placement and received palliative treatment and RFA.

-The indications for the TIPS included HCC with portal hypertension-related complications such as recurrent VB after variceal sclerotherapy, RA or both, which required TIPS placement.
+The indications for TIPS included HCC with portal hypertension-related complications such as recurrent VB after variceal sclerotherapy, RA, or both, which required TIPS placement.
 The exclusion criteria were: portal vein thrombosis, history of hepatic encephalopathy (HE), severe right-sided heart failure, polycystic liver disease, dilated biliary ducts, age > 75 years, bilirubin > 5 mg/dL, creatinine > 3 mg/dL, Child–Pugh score > 11, MELD score > 18, sepsis, spontaneous bacterial peritonitis, and patients who had undergone liver transplantation.
-This study was to compare the clinical efficacy of the two groups, patients who received oral sorafenib were also excluded.
+This study was to compare the clinical efficacy of the two groups.
+Patients who received oral sorafenib were also excluded.

 Response to TIPS treatment was defined as follows: absence of clinically detectable ascites, with or without diuretic therapy, or ascites requiring no further paracentesis, and/or no further VB episodes after TIPS implantation.
 The development of a large amount of ascites as well as VB after TIPS implantation was defined as non-response.
-HCC treatment response was assessed using contrast-enhanced CT or MRI and the modified Response Evaluation Criteria in Solid Tumors (mRECIST) criteria were applied.
+HCC treatment response was assessed using contrast-enhanced CT or magnetic resonance imaging and the modified Response Evaluation Criteria in Solid Tumors criteria were applied.

 Treatment methods

 The anesthetic procedure used standard local anesthesia.
 TIPS was performed through a transjugular approach, as described previously[7].
 The entire length of the intrahepatic tract was covered by the stent graft (BARD, Fluency, Voisins le Bretonneux, France; Viatorr, W.L.
 Gore & Associates, Flagstaff, AZ, United States).
-Hepatic venous pressure gradient (HPVG) and portal vein pressure were measured during the procedure and the shunts were dilated to their full nominal diameter to reach a target portosystemic gradient (PSG) of < 12 mmHg and prominent gastroesophageal collateral vessels observed during TIPS were embolized with coils (Cook Inc., Bloomington, IL, United States).
+Hepatic venous pressure gradient and portal vein pressure were measured during the procedure, and the shunts were dilated to their full nominal diameter to reach a target portosystemic gradient (PSG) of < 12 mmHg and prominent gastroesophageal collateral vessels observed during TIPS were embolized with coils (Cook Inc., Bloomington, IL, United States).
 Subsequent direct portography was performed to evaluate whether the portal venous system was completely patent.
 After the TIPS procedure, intravenous heparin (4000 U/d; Chase Sun Pharma Co.
 Ltd, Tianjing, China) was given for 3 d and then oral warfarin (2.5 mg/d; Orion Pharma Co.
-Ltd, Orionintie, Finland) was prescribed to achieve an international normalized ratio (INR) of up.
-TACE/TAE was performed through the femoral artery as described previously[8] and RFA was guided by CT or ultrasound[9].
+Ltd, Orionintie, Finland) was prescribed to achieve an international normalized ratio of up.
+TACE/TAE was performed through the femoral artery as described previously[8], and RFA was guided by CT or ultrasound[9].

 Follow-up